ofanan/Access_strategies_with_staleness/README.md

 ##### check_fpr_fnr_formulas.py
 A script to compare the fpr, fnr, calculated by either the paper [2], or by an an older paper, which uses different model:
-[3] Y. Zhu and H. Jiang, ‚ÄúFalse rate analysis of bloom filter replicas in distributed systems‚Äù, in ICPP, 2006, pp. 255‚Äì262.
+[3] Y. Zhu and H. Jiang, ìFalse rate analysis of bloom filter replicas in distributed systemsî, in ICPP, 2006, pp. 255ñ262.